 At Plumbing Webmasters, we’ve discussed the importance of good, meaningful content for plumbers.
 Content can determine where you rank on search results, whether it’s a homepage, service page, or blog post.
-However, when publishing plumbing blog topics, it is also vital to consider user intent.

 What is User Intent?

 User intent refers to a search engine user’s intention when submitting a query.
 So, for instance, if a user searches for plumbing, we can’t know whether they intend to find plumbing services, its definition, or basic facts about plumbing.
-But conversely, if a user searches for plumbing repair services in Dallas, TX, we know their precise intention.

 How User Intent Impacts Search Results